AmmarAliShah/Ammar-Says/_posts/2016-03-27-coffee-and-me.markdown

 I have two ways to go to sleep right now, have another cup of coffee so that I fall asleep instantly and wake up at 6 ( in about 4 hours), or I just wait for sweet sweet sleep to come while I read article after article online.
 I could also execute both of them but I don't want to end up sleeping with my head on my keyboard ( it isn't very comfortable )

 Either way, I'm going to end up sleeping *somewhere* and *somehow* but I'll still be up at 6AM.
 I don't really know why, but my body refuses to sleep after that time.
-It's still a mystery to me why this happens and if any one of you is a professional in this field ( or just knowledgeable ), feel free to discuss this with me in the comments below or on Twitter*.
+It's still a mystery to me why this happens and if any one of you is a professional in this field ( or just knowledgeable ), feel free to discuss this with me in the comments below or on [Twitter](https://twitter.com/AmmarAliShahK).

 ---

-*We can talk using other means if you prefer to stay from either of these.